gawainb/quiz/README.md

 ## Introduction

-In this guide, we ask users to answer some questions about thirdweb before they can mint an NFT using [signature-based minting](!
+In this guide, we ask users to answer some questions about thirdweb before they can mint an NFT using [signature-based minting](https://portal.thirdweb.com/advanced-features/on-demand-minting)!

 ## Tools: